 Lots of families have more than one phone these days.
 Cell phone for mom, cell phone for dad, maybe even a cell phone for each of the kids, plus the landline phone for the house.
 Just how many of those do you really need?

 The answer to this will vary depending on your family, but if you need to cut back on expenses, it’s worth reconsidering how many phones you have.
 Some families get by with no landline phone, but if it’s bundled in with your television or internet service you need to look at what you’d really save by cutting that line.

 You may be able to replace some paid options with cheaper or free options.
 Look at the plan your cell phones are on, and make sure you have the most cost effective one for how your family uses them.
+My family uses Ting, and our combined bill is rarely over $40.
 Look into Skype or Google Voice for when you don’t need a cell phone.
 Either can be a good choice if you need a line for your home business.

 Do you really need to drive everywhere you go?
 If you’re going someplace close and the weather is right, try walking instead.
 It takes a little more time, but it’s healthier and cheaper to walk.

 8. Use your local library.

 Libraries are a great resource that many people don’t take advantage of often enough.
 You can get books of all sorts to read for pleasure or to learn from.
 You can often order in books from other branches if your local branch doesn’t have a title you’re after.

 Many now also offer DVDs for rent.
 With Redbox and similar machines renting movies out for $1 a night, the library may not be as appealing as it once was, but it may still be a good option for movie rentals.

 Cars can get expensive sometimes.
 Basic maintenance adds up fast, and breakdowns can be even worse.
 Even so, that maintenance is important, as it keeps your car running longer and more efficiently.